Wildlife Emergency

 You can see fleas/ectoparasites

-You know the den has been destroyed
+You know the den or nest has been destroyed

 You know/have witnessed the maternal parent is injured or dead